sambanihit98/lin-theme/README.md

 1. Upload the `lin` theme folder to `/wp-content/themes/`.
 2. Activate the theme via the **Appearance → Themes** menu in WordPress.
 3. Configure your customizer settings to adjust colors, fonts, and logo.

 ---

-## Customizer
-Lin Theme comes with built-in customizer options so you can easily change the appearance of your website without touching code:
-- to be added...

----